-At its core, digital product intelligence seeks to capture, measure, and analyze customer engagement data to drive insights and paint the full picture of your customers.
-This 360-degree view of your customers will allow you to continually optimize their digital experiences to meet their unique desires, needs and preferences.
-Through engagement data, you can also more easily identify the characteristics of your power users and more quickly drive new users to exhibit these same behaviors.
+At its core, data-driven management seeks to capture, measure, and analyse customer engagement data to drive insights and paint the full picture of your customers.
+This 360-degree view of your customers will allow you to continually optimise their digital experiences to meet their unique desires, needs and preferences.
+Through engagement data, you can also more easily identify the characteristics of your power users and more quickly drive new users to exhibit these same behaviours.

-One of the biggest challenges for any organization is to create an environment where people feel as though they can influence and make change happen.
-That's where digital product intelligence principles offer inherent advantages.
+One of the biggest challenges for any organisation is to create an environment where people feel as though they can influence and make change happen.
+That's where data-driven management principles offer inherent advantages.
 The quickest path to success in adopting this methodology is creating clear and measurable wins within your individual product team.
-As product teams adopt product intelligence principles, the rest of the organization will take notice inherently because this team is operating more efficiently and delivering on outcomes more rapidly.
+As product teams adopt product intelligence